 Data is the spine of scientific research.
 As of writing this, the world is moving towards a pandemic by the COVID-19.
 News are often a portrait of the opening scenes of an ordinary apocalyptic film in which reporters announce new deaths, and the number of infected cases.
 COVID-19 is extremely contagious; hitherto, there are more than 96,000 confirmed cases, and the global mortality rate is two percent; the unknown is concerning the living.
 More than three months have past since the initial spread of the virus, and yet the knowledge of the virus is insignificant.
 Thus is the performance of science.

-One can imagine – noting the ease of spread of the above-mentioned virus – that the actual mortality rate of the virus could be much lower.
 Scientific facts are based on certain collected data; the data could be flawed.
-Therefore, one cannot rely solely on science as a value system.
+One cannot rely solely on science as a value system.

 The modern opinion has become all scientific; modern perspective has abandoned traditional value systems to romanticise half-formulated facts.
 Modern man fails to fathom the non-academic wisdom.

 My grandmother was born and raised in a large family, and she had a big family of her own.
 She had good experience with nutrition; she was a better nutritionist than an average trained nutritionist of the modern-day.
 However, her practical wisdom has dimmed in the shadows of modern science.